disco-trooper/weather-app/README.md

   </a>
 </p>

-> A simple weather app
+> A simple weather app.
+Project made as a part of [The Odin Project's curriculum](https://www.theodinproject.com/courses/javascript/lessons/weather-app).

 ### ✨ [Demo](https://disco-trooper.github.io/weather-app/)